 What channel is the 2023 Rugby World Cup on today?

-The 2023 Rugby World Cup is well underway with big wins and shock losses already, including Fiji upsetting Australia to blew wide open Pool C.
+The 2023 Rugby World Cup is well under way with big wins and shock losses already, including Fiji upsetting Australia to blow wide open Pool C.

 In fact, this is shaping up to be one of the most entertaining World Cups we have ever had.